 We examined a data set that was collected and compiled by a previous class back in 2020.
 The sensors that were used detected many different qualities found within the atmosphere, including the volatile organic compounds and 2.5 µm particulates.
 Volatile organic compounds, or VOCs, have a high vapor pressure and low water solubility, which allows them to persist in the environment after long periods of time.
 They pose a risk to human health and can have both short-term and long-term effects.
 They are most commonly found in the environment from pesticides, cleaning products, paints, pharmaceuticals and refrigerants.
 Although it is already known from previous research that VOC levels are typically higher indoors, we tested whether there was an observable difference between the type of stove found within a household.

 To do this, we deployed sensors in multiple types of places, including indoors and outdoors.
 The indoor sensors were placed as a control since we wanted to test the change between indoor sensors.
 The sensors that we decided to place included the Seeed Studio Grove Air Quality Sensor v1.3, which is a metal-oxide sensor.
-Additionally, the sensor also contained a Shinyei PPD42 Dust Sensor and BME280 Temperature and Humidity Sensor, which measures the 2.5 µm particulates, temperature and humidity.
+Additionally, the sensor also contained a Shinyei PPD42 Dust Sensor and BME280 Temperature and Humidity Sensor, which measures the 2.5 µm particulates, temperature, and humidity.
 These factors can influence the metal oxide measurements and are gathered for quality control.

 According to these results, there is a difference between the appliances used in a household and the VOC emissions that are recorded.
 As shown in Figure 1, we took the averages from gas stoves, electric stoves, and sensors placed outside to see these differences.
 From the figure, it is evident that electric stoves produce more VOCs than gas stoves.